 In reality, medication-assisted recovery can help address underlying mental health issues and provide a clinically proven framework for long-term recovery.
 Therefore, it’s crucial that we explore and debunk some of these myths so that those who need this treatment can access and benefit from it as soon as possible.

 At its core, medication-assisted recovery is aimed at helping individuals struggling with addiction overcome their challenges and achieve sustained sobriety.
-This approach combines the use of FDA-approved medicines, like methadone, buprenorphine, and naltrexone, along with therapeutic programs and support services to help individuals succeed in overcoming their addictions.
+This approach combines the use of FDA-approved medicines, like partial opioid agonists, along with therapeutic programs and support services to help individuals succeed in overcoming their addictions.

 By targeting both physical and psychological factors associated with addiction, medication-assisted recovery offers a comprehensive approach that can dramatically improve the odds of success for patients.
 While this method may not be right for everyone dealing with addiction problems, it is an important tool that healthcare providers should keep in mind when treating those affected by substance abuse disorders.

 Let’s look at some common myths about medication-assisted recovery so that we can better understand this treatment option.